hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics
 ## 1. Command Line 2-stage FDR pipeline

- Process .raw MS files with a MSFragger pipeline that uses philospher and Peptide Prophet
+ Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.

 ### Running